Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Methods

+In step (a) of ML-HTP workflow, the structures were optimized and the \gls{form} and \gls{hull} were calculated using uMLIP.
 The initial lattice constant was estimated as the average value of known $X_2YZ$ Heusler compounds in the \gls{dxmag} database that share two elemental species with the target composition.
 A conventional cell in cubic phase with this estimated lattice constant was then constructed.
 To generate initial structures, the lattice parameters of this cell were systematically varied: the $a$, $b$, and $c$ were uniformly scaled by $\pm10\%$ or $\pm30\%$, and, alternatively, the $c$ alone was scaled by $\pm10\%$ or $\pm30\%$.
 All generated structures were subsequently converted to the primitive unit cell and relaxed using the \gls{esen} \gls{mlip}.
 The structure with the lowest energy after relaxation was identified as the ground state.
 The choice of \gls{esen} was motivated by its superior performance relative to other \glspl{mlip}, as discussed in Sec.~\ref{sec:mlip_opti}.
-The selection of initial structures was validated by a convergence test, which is provided in the Supplementary Materials.
+The selection of initial structures was validated by a convergence test, which is provided in Fig.~S4.